dstroy0/InputHandler/README.md

 Arduino user input handler :
 Executes arbitrary functions by matching user input command strings.

+Check out the examples for different use cases.
+You can use this library to build a remote cli for your equipment.

 The classes' input methods are:

 ```